 Collect and maintain records, such as photographs of the injury site, witness statements, and any correspondence with supervisors or management regarding your injury or work environment.
 This evidence can support your claim that your employer’s negligence caused your injury.

-4. Consult an Hoey and Farina’s FELA Attorney:
+4. Consult an Hoey & Farina, P.C.
+FELA Attorney:

-Engage the services of a qualified FELA lawyer, with Hoey and Farina’s Chicago-based FELA lawyers, to represent your interests and guide you through the complex legal process.
+Engage the services of a qualified FELA lawyer, with Hoey & Farina, P.C.
+Chicago-based FELA lawyers, to represent your interests and guide you through the complex legal process.

 Successful FELA claims often involve settlement negotiations with the railroad company.
 Your attorney will assist by evaluating offers and advising on the best action to maximize your recovery.